H3rm1nat0r/nemo_library/docs/setup_guide.md

 # Guide to Using the nemo_library

-The **nemo_library** is a powerful Python library designed to automate various tasks.
-To use it, you'll need an environment where you can write and execute Python code.
-This step-by-step guide explains how to set everything up, even if you're new to programming or Python.
+The **nemo_library** is a comprehensive Python library designed to facilitate data management, project automation, and seamless integration with the NEMO cloud solution.
+It provides tools for uploading data, managing projects, generating reports, and integrating with external systems like HubSpot.

 ---